 - Make sure the pie crust is fully cooled before adding the filling.
 I recommend baking the pie crust the day before.

-- Shake the coconut milk well before using!
+- Shake the coconut milk well before using it!

 - Cook the custard over medium-low heat, stirring constantly.
 You don’t want to overcook the custard, or else you may end up with scrambled eggs!